jenkinsci/kerberos-sso-plugin/README.md

 # Kerberos SSO plugin

-This plugin authenticates a user in Jenkins based on kerberos ticket negotiation.
+This plugin authenticates a user in Jenkins based on Kerberos ticket negotiation.

 ## Summary

-It reads user's Kerberos ticket and uses it to log the user into Jenkins.
+The Kerberos SSO plugin reads user's Kerberos ticket and logs the user into Jenkins based on that information.
 It is designed to work really well with the Active Directory plugin.
 It can also redirect users that omit specifying a domain in their request.

-The authentication can be bypassed for specific request by setting a Bypass-Kerberos header in the request.
+The authentication can be bypassed for a specific request by setting a Bypass-Kerberos header in the request.
 It doesn't matter which value it has, the user will be authenticated as anonymous.